All Data Structures Namespaces Files Functions Variables Typedefs Enumerations Enumerator Friends Macros Modules Pages

 For the Sipeed Longan Nano board version with TFT display, the sipeed-longan-nano-tft board definition has to be used.

-BOARD=sipeed-longan-nano-tft make -C examples/hello-world flash
+BOARD=sipeed-longan-nano-tft make -C examples/basic/hello-world flash

 Using an external debug adapter